Boosting engagement rate

 The results

 We launcehd this new feature for Marley Spoon and for Dinnerly in May 26th and July 22nd, respectively.
-Subsequently, we conducted monitoring of user interaction metrics, including the individual counts of clicks on the 'rate recipe' button.
+Subsequently, we conducted monitoring of user interaction metrics, including the individual counts of clicks on the "rate recipe" button.
 Our analysis reveals a notable increase in user engagement rates following the implementation of the feature.

 Since the roll-out, the number of user completed rating significantly increased